xinwenfu/VChat_TRUN/README.md

 	* Now, trying every possible combinations of strings would get quite tiresome, so we can use the technique of *fuzzing* to automate this process as discussed later in the exploitation section.
 ### Dynamic Analysis
-This phase of exploitation is where we launch the target application or binary and examine its behavior based on the input we provide.
+This phase of exploitation is where we launch the target application's binary or script and examine its behavior at runtime based on the input we provide.

 #### Launch VChat
 1. Open Immunity Debugger